 We'll get it in a minute.

-Uh she was in uh she was in New Haven, Connecticut.
+She was in New Haven, Connecticut.

-She teared up this morning at an event at the Yale Child Study Center where she worked while in law scruel in the early 70s.
+She teared up this morning at an event at the Yale Child Study Center, where she worked while in law scruel in the early 70s.

 A doctor who was introducing Clinton began to choke up, leading Clinton's eyes to fill with tears, which she wiped out of her left eye.

-So she uh cried out there again.
+So she cried out there again.

-In a dramatic day of politicking, former President Clinton made a series of contrite appearances before African American churches in Los Angeles, sounding chastened while talking to the congregations.
+In a dramatic day of politicking, former President Clinton made a series of contrite appearances before African-American churches in Los Angeles, sounding chastened while talking to the congregations.

 Clinton talked about the election as the proverbial embarrassment of riches, saying he had waited his whole life to vote for an African American for president and just as long to vote for a woman.